The Teachings of the Mystics: Synopsis

-Selections are taken from Dionysius the Areopagite’s The Divine Names and Mystical Theology, various Meister Eckhart sermons, Jan van Ruysbroeck’s The Adornment of Spiritual Marriage and The Book of Supreme Truth, excerpts from The Life of St. Theresa and The Interior Castle by St Theresa of Avila, and from The Dark Night of the Soul by St. John of the Cross.
+Selections are taken from Dionysius the Areopagite's The Divine Names and Mystical Theology, various Meister Eckhart sermons, Jan van Ruysbroeck's The Adornment of Spiritual Marriage and The Book of Supreme Truth, excerpts from The Life of St. Theresa and The Interior Castle by St. Theresa of Ávila, and from The Dark Night of the Soul by St. John of the Cross.